Budget of the European Union: Audit and discharge

 The Commission reports on how it has implemented the budget in various ways, most importantly by publishing the Integrated Financial Reporting Package, which consists of the annual accounts, the Annual Management and Performance Report, and other accountability reports.

 The annual discharge procedure allows the European Parliament and the Council to hold the Commission politically accountable for the implementation of the EU budget.
 The European Parliament decides, after a recommendation by the Council, on whether or not to provide its final approval, known as 'granting discharge', to the way the Commission implemented the EU budget in a given year.
 When granted, it leads to the formal closure of the accounts of the institution for a given year.

 When deciding whether to grant, postpone or refuse the discharge, the Parliament takes into consideration the Integrated Financial Reporting Package prepared by the Commission along with the European Court of Auditors' Annual Report on how the budget has been spent and any relevant Special Reports from the Court.
 More particularly, every year the European Court of Auditors, which is the EU's independent external auditor, examines the reliability of accounts, whether all revenue has been received and all expenditure incurred in a lawful and regular manner, and whether the financial management has been sound.

 The European Court of Auditors has signed off the EU accounts every year since 2007.
 In October 2018, the European Court of Auditors gave the EU annual accounts a clean bill of health for the 11th year in a row, finding them true and fair.
 The Court has given, for a second year in a row, a qualified opinion on the 2017 payments.
 The report thus shows further improvements in terms of compliance and performance, and confirms that the commission is on the right path.
 While a clean opinion means that the figures are true and fair, a qualified opinion means that there are minor issues still to be fixed.
 If Member States or final beneficiaries are found to spend EU money incorrectly, the Commission takes corrective measures.
 In 2017, the Commission recovered €2.8 billion, equal to 2.1% of the payments to the EU budget.
 Therefore, the actual amount at risk is below the 2% threshold, once corrections and recoveries have been taken into account.2% of any public budget is very high however hence the qualification.

 Revenue

-Sources of income

 The EU obtains its revenue from four main sources: